-In the December issue Diana introduced us to her story, how her polo passion started while living in Buenos Aires she watched the great talents of La Dolfina and Ellerstina in the Palermo Open final of 2010.
-Since that moment she was hooked and has attended polo tournaments in magnificent places, from Dubai to Palm Beach.
-It took her almost 5 years to make the move from sideline spectator to “polo player in the making”.
+In the December issue, I introduced my story, and how my polo passion started while living in Buenos Aires.
+I watched the great talents of La Dolfina and Ellerstina in the Palermo Open final of 2010.
+Since that moment, I was hooked and have attended Polo tournaments in magnificent places, from Dubai to Palm Beach.
+It took me almost five years to make the move from a sideline spectator to ‘Polo player in the making.’
 Having never been on a horse before, it was a challenging and scary beginning.
-Another factor that made it difficult for her to learn polo is that for the past year she was living in Bahrain, where polo is not played at all.
+Another factor that made it difficult for me to learn polo is that for the past year, I was living in Bahrain, where polo is not played at all.
 So it took a bit more planning and determination to get started.

-After my first taste of swinging mallets from horseback in Florida, I was even more hooked and eager to get back on a polo pony with a mallet in hand.
-Though there was no polo in Bahrain, I did manage to learn some horse riding, obviously essential to being able to play The Game!
+After my first taste of swinging mallets from horseback in Florida, I was even more hooked and eager to get back on a Polo pony with a mallet in hand.
+Though there was no polo in Bahrain, I did manage to learn some horse riding—obviously an essential to play the game!
 As the weather in Bahrain reached scorching hot temperatures and the summer finally arrived in Europe, it was time to set my compass to NW and head to England.

-Hurrah!!, I actually managed to hit the ball in canter.
+I actually managed to hit the ball in the canter.
 This felt like the greatest achievement of all time!
-Such an immense feeling of pride, joy, exhilaration, strength and the connection with the horse, mallet and ball!
-That is exactly why people get hooked on polo!
+Such an immense feeling of pride, joy, exhilaration, strength, and the connection with the horse, mallet, and ball!
+That is exactly why people get hooked on Polo!

-Before my lesson I had the pleasure of meeting Fitness for Polo expert Martín Perez and he showed me some excellent moves for warming up before polo and stretching out after.
-(In the December 2015 issue of Polo Lady, Martín Perez and lady polo star Hazel Jackson demonstrate some easy to do at home exercises for core strength)
+Before my lesson, I had the pleasure of meeting Fitness for Polo expert Martín Perez and he showed me some excellent moves for warming up before Polo and stretching out after.